Wetland and Habitat Mitigation

 Improved Ecological Outcomes: These sites are managed by experienced biologists and ecologists.

-Landscape-Scale Ecosystem Protection: Large, connected ecosystem areas are protected instead of small, fragmented or isolated patches.
+Landscape-Scale Ecosystem Protection: Large, connected ecosystem areas are protected instead of small, fragmented, or isolated patches.

 Permanent Protection: The land is protected forever through the legal agreement of a conservation easement.